-‘Master the unexpected’ put into practice
+‘Partner for the unexpected’ put into practice

-Royal cosun, an agri-food business with 3,900 employees (fte) and an annual group turnover of around € 2 billion is emphatically putting riskonet’s motto ‘mastering the unexpected’ into practice.
+Royal cosun, an agri-food business with 3,900 employees (fte) and an annual group turnover of around € 2 billion is emphatically putting riskonet’s motto ‘partner for the unexpected’ into practice.
 Riskonet is working closely with the organisation on a contemporary risk management concept. “instead of passively waiting on insurers’ requirements, we are now proactively dealing with risks, measures and investments.”

 Royal Cosun is an agro-industrial group made up of companies including Aviko, Duynie, Sensus, Suiker Unie, SVZ and Cosun Biobased Products, that is firmly rooted in the primary sector.